 Dimensions: 9cm (Dia) x 2.5cm (D)

-The design is part of The Curios collection from award winning designer gifts company Magpie.
-Our supplier only manufacture products that are cruelty free, and they donate a proportion of their sales to animal welfare charities.
+The design is part of the Curios collection from award winning designer gifts company Magpie.
+Our supplier only manufacture products that are cruelty free, and they donate a proportion of their sales to animal welfare ch

 It is believed that the English word "skull" comes from the Old Norse word "skulle".
 Cranium is a Latin word which comes from the Greek root κρανίον (kranion).
 There are 22 bones in the human skull (teeth are not part of this), and they are divided into the cranium (8 bones) and face (14 bones).
 You think of the skull as a solid structure, but it contains lots of small holes called foramina, these allow the passage of nerves and blood vessels throughout the face.